NATIONAL AG DAY

 While you may live in an urban area, agriculture is all around us.
 Events supported by organizations will demonstrate the economic impact agriculture has on society.

-Check your local newspaper or online listings for events near you.
-Other ways to participate include:
+- Check your local newspaper or online listings for events near you.

 - Encourage students to join FFA or 4-H for hands-on experience with agriculture.
 They may find their future there.